bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `DW` sets the dwell time for analog-to-digital conversion, in microseconds.
 The dwell time is defined to be the time per point used in digitizing the FID.
+This time is related to the sweep width after Fourier transformation by:

+    SW=1.0E+06/DW.

-This time is related to the sweep width after Fourier transformation by SW=1.0E+06/DW.
-The `DW` command takes one parameter, "usec" which is the dwell time in microseconds.
-If this parameter is omitted, RNMR will prompt for a dwell time with the current `DW` as the default.
-Note that although pulselengths are specified only to one decimal place in microseconds, dwell times are considered precise to 0.01 usec.
-If the user accepts the current dwell time (by pressing <RETURN\> at the `DW` prompt), no changes are made.
-Otherwise, the user must enter the new dwell time as a floating point number strictly greater than zero.
-The dwell time "usec" requested by the user may be adjusted by RNMR to meet certain analog-to-digital converter (ADC) restrictions.
-If RNMR is forced to adjust the dwell time from the value requested by the user, an informational message is displayed reporting the adjusted dwell time.
+If no dwell time is specified RNMR will prompt for it with the current dwell time as a default.
+Note that although pulse lengths are specified only to one decimal place in microseconds, dwell times are considered precise to 0.01 usec.
+The dwell time may be adjusted to meet certain analog-to-digital converter (ADC) restrictions.
+If RNMR is forced to adjust the dwell time, an informational message is displayed reporting the adjusted dwell time.

 On spectrometers with audio filters under computer control via S-bus, changing the dwell time resets the filter cutoff frequencies.
 The filter setting is identical for the real and imaginary channels.
 Since the filter frequencies are